facebookresearch/nevergrad/docs/optimization.md

 An *ask and tell* interface is also available.
 The 3 key methods for this interface are respectively:
 - `ask`: suggest a candidate on which to evaluate the function to optimize.
 - `tell`: for updated the optimizer with the value of the function for a candidate.
-- `provide_recommendation`: returns the candidate the algorithms considers the best.
+- `recommend`: returns the candidate the algorithms considers the best.
 For most optimization algorithms in the platform, they can be called in arbitrary order - asynchronous optimization is OK.
 Some algorithms (with class attribute `no_parallelization=True` however do not support this.

 The `Candidate` class holds attributes `args` and `kwargs` corresponding to the `args` and `kwargs` of the function you optimize,